jonlpersson/ed-latimore/site/_drafts/7-ways-to-improve-numeracy-skills.md

 Graphs are powerful because they take numbers collected from data and turn them into easy-to-understand pictures.
 This is why one of the first things that young children do in their early numeracy training is learn how to understand graphs.

+Graphs are simple but effective tools for making quick sense of any amount of data.&nbsp;

-Graphs are simple but powerful tools.
-On the horizontal axis, there is some independent variable.
-This is the quantity that does not depend on anything else.
+On the horizontal axis, there is an "independent variable".
+This is the quantity that does not depend on anything else being measured.
 On the vertical axis, there is the quantity that correlates to the independent variable, called the “dependent variable”.

 On most graphs, everything you see follows this setup.
 Graphs allow you to correlate the change in two quantities with a visual representation.
 This is useful for developing the intuition to tell if there’s a relationship between two quantities.